-As of November 2021, the unemployment rate within the Association's ten counties had decreased approximately 50% from 2020 primarily due to the economy opening back up after the previous impacts of the global COVID-19 pandemic.
-According to the November Arkansas Labor Market Report, the State unemployment rate of 2.2% as of November 2021, not seasonally adjusted, was significantly lower than the previous year's unemployment rate of 4.8%.
-The national average for 2021 was 3.9%, which was significantly lower than the previous year's average of 6.4%.
+As of November 2022, the unemployment rate within the Association's ten counties had all increased from 2021 primarily related to interest rate increases due to high inflation.
+According to the November Arkansas Labor Market report, the state unemployment rate of 3.0% as of November 2022, not seasonally adjusted, was slightly higher than the previous year's unemployment rate of 2.6%.
+The national average for 2022 was 3.4%, which was slightly lower than the prior year's average of 3.9%.

-According to the November 2021 Arkansas Labor Market report, since November 2020 jobs in professional and business services posted the largest annual increase of 11,100 new jobs.
-Jobs in manufacturing and financial activities increased 5,800 and 4,700, respectively.
-Additionally, jobs in leisure and hospitality rose 3,900, with gains across all subsectors.
-The following sectors also added jobs during 2021 - trade, transportation, utilities, and educational/health services.
-The construction and government sectors are the only areas that saw declines since November 2020.
+According to the November 2022 Arkansas Labor Market report, since November 2021 eight major industry sectors have reported job growth.
+Jobs in manufacturing and educational/health services saw the greatest growth with increases of 4,600 and 4,300, respectively.
+Additionally, jobs in leisure and hospitality rose 3,900, mainly in accommodation and food services.
+The following sectors also added jobs during 2022 - trade, transportation, utilities, and financial activities.
+The construction and professional/business services sectors are the only areas that saw declines since November 2021.

-According to the Bureau of Economic Analysis, Arkansas had an increase in personal income of 2.9% for the period September 2020 through September 2021.
+According to the Bureau of Economic Analysis, Arkansas had an increase in personal income of 3.1% for the period June 2021 through June 2022.

-Real Gross Domestic Product (GDP), which is a measure of changes in the output of goods and services produced by labor and property located in the U.S., increased 2.3% year-over-year from September 2020 to September 2021 according to the Bureau of Economic Analysis published in November 2021.
+Real Gross Domestic Product, which is a measure of changes in the output of goods and services produced by labor and property located in the United States, increased 3.2% year-over-year from September 2021 to September 2022 according to the Bureau of Economic Analysis published December 2022.

-As reported by the Bureau of Economic Analysis, exports in soybeans through November 2021 decreased \$1.4 million over the 2020 year-to-date figures; corn increased \$8.9 million, rice increased \$100 thousand and raw cotton decreased by \$300 thousand.
+As reported by the Bureau of Economic Analysis, exports in soybeans through November 2022 had increased \$8.4 million over the 2021 year-to-date figures and cotton (raw) had increased by \$3.4 million.
+However, corn and rice had decreased \$0.4 million and \$0.2 million, respectively.

-The December 2021 Conference Board report indicated that the Leading Economic Index (LEI) increased 1.1% in November 2021 to 119.1 following a 0.9% increase in October 2021 and a 0.3% increase in September 2021.
+In December 2022, The Conference Board report indicated that the Leading Economic Index (LEI) decreased 1.0% in November 2022 to 113.5 following a decline of 0.9% in October 2022.
+The LEI is down 3.7% over the six-month period between May 2022 and November 2022.